awsdocs/incident-manager-user-guide/doc_source/runbooks.md

-# Runbooks and automation<a name="runbooks"></a>
+# Working with Systems Manager Automation runbooks in Incident Manager<a name="runbooks"></a>

-You can use [AWS Systems Manager Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) runbooks to automate common application and infrastructure tasks\.
+You can use runbooks in [AWS Systems Manager Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) to automate common application and infrastructure tasks\.
 For example, you can use runbooks to automate the maintenance, deployment, and remediation of your AWS resources\.
 In Incident Manager, a runbook drives incident response and mitigation\.

 You can choose from dozens of pre\-configured runbooks for commonly automated tasks, such as restarting Amazon Elastic Compute Cloud \(Amazon EC2\) instances, or you can create your own\.
 If you specify a runbook in a response plan definition, the system can automatically initiate the runbook when an incident starts\.

 This topic describes how to create and share a runbook, and how to locate and use the Incident Manager runbook template\.
 For more information about Systems Manager Automation, runbooks, and using runbooks with Incident Manager, see the following topics:
 + To learn more about runbooks, see [AWS Systems Manager Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) in the *AWS Systems Manager User Guide*
 + To learn about the cost of using runbooks, see [Systems Manager pricing](http://aws.amazon.com/systems-manager/pricing/)\.
-+ To learn how to add a runbook to a response plan, see [Response plans](response-plans.md)\.
++ To learn how to add a runbook to a response plan, see [Working with response plans in Incident Manager](response-plans.md)\.
 + To learn more about automatically invoking runbooks when an incident is created by a Amazon CloudWatch alarm or an Amazon EventBridge event, see [Tutorial: Using Systems Manager Automation runbooks with Incident Manager](https://docs.aws.amazon.com/incident-manager/latest/userguide/tutorials-runbooks.html)\.

 **Important**